 PHS640: Foundations for Global Health Practice (1 credit)

 This 1-credit course helps students to prepare for a global health field experience.
 Students study general precepts of global health, learn to use quantitative and qualitative data to gain an understanding of the health situation related to their selected country and health topic of focus, and plan a global health field experience including selecting a site, identifying a counterpart organization, developing a scope of work that is of mutual benefit to the student and the counterpart organization, and preparing to travel (health and safety).
-The course is offered in seven evening meetings (every other week) over the course of the semester.
-It is offered in both the fall and the spring semesters.
-Note: If a student elects to participate in a faculty-led global health field course rather than an independent field experience, region-specific sections of PHS 644 are pre-requisites for the field courses and are offered in the Spring semester.
-PHS 644 is a 2-credit course; one credit may substitute for the core course PHS 640, and one credit may apply to the elective requirements.
+The course meets one evening per week in the fall semester, and one afternoon per week in the spring semester.
+Note: If a student elects to participate in a faculty-led global health field course rather than an independent field experience, region-specific sections of PHS 644 are pre-requisites for the field courses and are offered in the spring semester.

 Global Health Field Experience (1-6 credits)

 A global health field experience is a credit-based experience in a setting relevant to global health.
 Field experiences are generally carried out during winter, spring or summer breaks, and 1 week on site is equivalent to 1 credit.
+(Please note that only one field experience credit can go toward Certificate requirements; additional credits earned may not be applied to the elective requirements.)
 Global health field experiences may also be carried out during the academic semester if they do not interfere with class attendance or completion of requirements for registered coursework.
 Field experiences are intended to occur after completing the majority of the preparatory course work.

 Students may elect to do a faculty-led group field experience through the Global Health Institute (administered by the UW Office of International Academic Programs), or they may choose to design an independent field experience at the site of their choice.
 Field experiences usually take place in a country outside the US, but may also be carried out among a culturally diverse population in the United States.
 Students may also work with international agencies, such as the United Nations, the World Health Organization, Centers for Disease Control & Prevention, or non-governmental organizations.